sharpcoding/react-redux-typescript-starter-kit/README.md

 - [ ] Custom SCSS with variables exported to ECMAScript
 - [x] Jest snapshot testing

+Throughout paragraphs below I go a little bit into decision details regarding TypeScript Redux programming, yet, it all can be summarized with the following rule:

+> use constructs and solutions provided by TypeScript whenever possible

+This makes application of helper-libraries like [react-actions](https://github.com/redux-utilities/redux-actions) redundant.
+Referring to react-actions **typings** example, I found it really cumbersome, awkward to use and - in the context of type safety - limiting.

+Another example might be [react-bootstrap](https://react-bootstrap.github.io/) - as for version 0.3 it provides little or no benefits compared to using plain Bootstrap (e.g. no forms validation, still targeting Bootstrap v3), yet it makes another dependency in [package.json](/package.json).

 ## Redux

-In this paragraph we go a little bit into decision details regarding TypeScript Redux programming, yet, it can be summarized with the following rule:

-**use constructs that are already provided in the ECMAScript/TypeScript whenever possible**.

-This makes application of helper-libraries like [react-actions](https://github.com/redux-utilities/redux-actions) redundant.
-More precisely, we used react-actions **typings** in the past and found it really cumbersome, awkward to use and - in the context of type safety - limiting.
+Solutions applied in the Redux section are influenced by [Reactive libraries for Angular](https://github.com/ngrx/platform)

 ### State is just an interface